Mapping the Narrative, feature design for a Quest Journal

 What's a quest?

 A quest is a location-based task with steps to complete, and a reward.
-Different types of quests guide the player through plot points and other activities such as collecting resources.
+Different quests guide the player through plot points and other activities like collecting resources.
+Stories take shape through interconnected quests, often with recurring characters, locations, and objects.
+Certain quests are conditional, unlocking only after others are completed.

 Who needs it?